DevynSouza/Auto-Registration/README.md

 * Click your cursor in the pin box and leave it there.
 * Make sure to leave your laptop on all night.
 You can dim it completely so you don't see the screen ** or just put it somewhere else so you don't have to see the lights
 * The program will automatically execute at 7AM so you don't have do anything besides make sure it works.
-If it doesn't work read below
+If it doesn't work read the below section "Manually Calling the CRN Registration"

-## Manually calling the CRN registration
+## Manually Calling the CRN Registration
-* If the automated program doesn't work press CTRL + 3  thats only two buttons CTRL and the button 8
+* If the automated program doesn't work press CTRL + 3  thats only two buttons CTRL and the button 3
-* The automated scheduler handles the pin being input so you should be good.
+* The automated scheduler handles the pin being input so you should be good, usually the issue is to do with page loading times.
 * The manual classmaker is only for after the pin, the CRNs.
 * This will automatically input all the CRNs but not your PIN.
 It will enter all the CRNs and then finalize the registering